-An index funds tracks (or “indexes”) the stock market as a whole.
+An index funds tracks (or indexes/indices) the stock market as a whole.
 Instead of having a well-paid guy or gal sitting on Wall Street choosing which stocks to buy, an index fund simply buys shares in many companies, aiming to track the overall performance of the stock market as closely as possible.
 With an index fund, the goal isn’t to “beat” the market.
-Index funds are passively managed because they sit there and go up and down with the market.
-They’re not actively managed by the aforementioned Wall Street folks.
+Index funds feature passive management because they stand still and go up and down with the market.
+They don’t include active management by the aforementioned Wall Street folks.

 The first index fund was started by John C. “Jack” Bogle, the founder of Vanguard.
 Vanguard still offers popular low-fee index funds, and Jack Bogle still touts their advantages.
 Index funds, says Bogle, consistently outperform their actively managed counterparts, and for a lower price.
 Intriguing, right?

 When you look up index funds, you’ll often see the label “no-load.”
 No-load means that the fund doesn’t charge commission for each sale.
 This saves you money, and lets your investments grow more over time.
 If you’re searching for index funds to invest in, it’s a good idea to look for ones that offer the best deals on commission and fees.

 So why are index funds popular if they don’t purport to beat the market?
 Well, index funds have a few things going for them that make them attractive to investors.
 For one thing, they charge lower fees than actively managed funds.